 Based on the value of mentoring with regard to ensuring the success of junior faculty members and enhancing the quality of the professional and personal lives of junior faculty, Instructors and Assistant Professors in the department are expected to have at least one mentor.
-Associate and Full Professors are also welcome to have mentors.
+Associate and Full Professors also are welcome to have mentors.

 Although we strongly recommend and encourage all senior faculty in the department to serve as mentors, doing so is not a requirement.